thestockman27/Fixed-Income-Dashboards/to do list.md

 - THE GOAL IS TO HAVE SOMETHING PRESENTABLE BY JANUARY 2024

+- parallelize backtests
+    - can i just re-run the cv for the best_estimator???
+    - latest run is taking over 48 hours...
+    - perhaps just run gridseach in parallel and then retrain best estimator to get the predictions from the cv
-- Re-run Backtests
+    - successive halving?
-    - noticed some missing dates in the final backtest results that arose from an issue with dropping rows with inf or -inf
-        - re-train models
+    -

 - code for forecasting off of new data
     - need to add back first date of the backtest dataframe so calcs are the same